Divyateresa/Research-Project/README.md

 # Research-Project
-ENERGY EFFICIENT COMMUNICATION FOR TASK‐ORIENTED NETWORKS AND INTELLIGENT COMMUNICATION SYSTEMS We initiate this project for the purpose of reducing the computation cost.
+ENERGY EFFICIENT COMMUNICATION FOR TASK‐ORIENTED NETWORKS AND INTELLIGENT COMMUNICATION SYSTEMS, We initiate this project for the purpose of reducing the computation cost.
 The Energy required to transfer a single bit costs a lot in terms of computation and communication.
 In later 2018, Telecom operators accounted for around 5 percent of operating expenditures considered only for computation; they account for 2 to 3